Wynnewood, Dallas: Wynnewood Shopping Village

 Unlike modern-day developers, who often fail to provide neighborhoods with the facilities necessary for everyday life, Wynne and his advisers planned a large shopping center at the heart of their community.
 Begun in the summer of 1947, by 1954 the Wynnewood Shopping Village had expanded to 150 shops on 53 acre with 6,400 parking spaces.
 There was a movie theater, a post office, the Wynnewood State Bank, department stores, grocery stores, drugstores, restaurants, furniture and jewelry stores, doctors' offices, and even a hotel.
 What made (and still makes) the Wynnewood Shopping Center unique is the fact that it is laid out like a "village": shops are not crammed into one huge air-conditioned complex, but are housed in blocks of one-story buildings surrounded by trees.

-In 2018, the current owner of Wynnewood Village shopping center invested $30 million into improving the shopping center over the next few years.

 Wynnewood today

+Over the decades, Wynnewood has in some ways lost the identity that the founders were hoping to achieve in this particular community.
+Many of the residents of Wynnewood North, however, engaged through their neighborhood association, still actively press to maintain the uniqueness of their distinctive neighborhood.
+Wynnewood has retained some of its original characteristics: it is still one of the most diverse neighborhoods in Dallas, not only in socio-economic but now also in racial terms.
+The homes have turned out to be as solid as their creators promised.
+The tree-lined streets exude a sense of quietness and comfort.
+The apartments have become subsidized housing, with some of the problems attendant upon this type of dwelling.

+The most disappointing aspect in the recent history of Wynnewood is the fate of the shopping village, which is only a shadow of its former self.
+Many of its buildings have been razed: the Professional Building (which used to be occupied by doctors' offices) is gone, as are the movie theater, the hotel, and the department stores.
+As of 2024, the shopping center is undergoing redevelopment anchored by a new Target store.

 The following images give an impression of Wynnewood as it looked in 2008.